Arizona Map

 a northeastern neighbor, but we do.
 Colorado meets Arizona, Utah, and New

 Mexico, as shown on this Four Corners regional map.
-This location is known as Four Corners, and it's the
+This location is known as Four Corners, and it's the only place in

 the US where four states meet.